 These were far outweighed by the number of minimally invasive procedures that were conducted.
 In 2015, there were 6.7 million Botox injections, 2.4 million soft-tissue fillers, 1.3 million chemical peels, and 1.1 million laser hair removals.

 The Dangers of Plastic Surgery

 Whether the procedure is invasive or minimally invasive, plastic surgery mistakes and errors do happen.
 The most common forms of medical malpractice involved in plastic surgery include mistakes with the administration of anesthesia, infection, and adverse reaction to medications.
 These can lead to extensive scarring, nerve damage, permanent disfigurement, prolonged recovery, and even death.

 Scarring from breast implants can include uneven nipple position and mismatched breasts.
 It can also include improper positioning of the implants, and discoloration from infection.
 Internal scars and damage to nerves can also result in a significant loss of sensation.

 Face lifts can cause scarring near the hairline.
-In the even the surgeon cuts a nerve, this can lead to Bell’s palsy which causes the face to droop.
+In the event the surgeon cuts a nerve, this can lead to Bell’s Palsy, which causes the face to droop.
 This can cause problems with speech as well as create considerable emotional distress.
 Similarly, eye-lid surgeries can result in injury to the eye and hinder the individual’s ability to open/close their eyelids.